unicode-org/icu4x/ffi/diplomat/cpp/docs/source/properties_sets_ffi.rst

         See the `Rust documentation for contains <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/sets/struct.CodePointSetDataBorrowed.html#method.contains>`__ for more information.

+    .. cpp:function:: bool contains_u32(uint32_t cp) const

+        Checks whether the code point (specified as a 32 bit integer, in UTF-32) is in the set.

     .. cpp:function:: static diplomat::result<ICU4XCodePointSetData, ICU4XError> try_load_for_general_category_group(const ICU4XDataProvider& provider, uint32_t group)

         which is a mask with the same format as the ``U_GC_XX_MASK`` mask in ICU4C